-A vaccine is needed to prevent the spread of COVID-19 and reduce the associated morbidity and mortality from transmission of the disease.
+A vaccine can help prevent the spread of COVID-19 and reduce the associated morbidity and mortality from transmission of the disease in vaccinated individuals.
 Pfizer and Moderna vaccines are available and induce immunity in greater than 94% of individuals.
 The Pfizer and Moderna vaccines are both nucleoside-modified messenger RNA (modRNA) vaccines.
 The two vaccines are the first of a new type of vaccine based on messenger RNA (mRNA).
 Instead of injecting a weakened or killed virus into the body, mRNA vaccines teach cells how to make a protein—or even just a piece of a protein—that triggers an immune response.

-Johnson and Johnson's single-dose Covid-19 vaccine works safely according to the U.S. Food and Drug Administration and was approved this week.
-The vaccine was 66.1% effective in preventing moderate to severe disease and appeared safe, the FDA said Wednesday.
+Johnson and Johnson's single-dose Covid-19 vaccine works safely according to the U.S. Food and Drug Administration and is also available.
+The vaccine was 66.1% effective in preventing moderate to severe disease.

 Moderna’s COVID-19 Vaccine - Active Against Variants